-It’s easy to use time as an excuse to ignore these resolutions.
-Of course, we each have access to all the time that there is, every single day.
-How we use this time makes the difference between realizing our goals or not, and the most underused tool to help us free up significant time is delegating.
+It’s easy to use “lack of time” as an excuse to ignore everything that we planned to each day.
+However, we each have access to all the time that there is, every single day.
+How we use this time makes the difference between realizing our goals or not, and the most underused tool to help managers free up significant time is delegating.

 A Harvard Business Review report found that 41% of a manager’s day included activities that could have been delegated to team members.
 This statistic lines up with the confessions we’ve heard from supervisors and managers over the years; they are uncomfortable delegating.